Allegro Tosca: Route

-The Allegro Tosco starts its southwest-bound journey during the evening at Wien Hbf station in Vienna.,then after few minues the train makes its first stop at Wien Meidling.
+The Allegro Tosco starts its southwest-bound journey during the evening at Wien Hbf station in Vienna, then after a few minutes the train makes its first stop at Wien Meidling.
 The train heads southwest through Vienna's suburbs at high speeds, along the main line of the Vienna S-Bahn, until it makes its second stop at Wiener Neustadt.
 After Wiener Neustadt, the train leaves the metropolitan landscape and heads into the mountains of the Eastern Alps.
 After passing the town of Payerbach the Allegro Tosca decreases its speed as it starts to climb up several hundred feet winding its way through the mountainous terrain.
 Once it reaches about 914 m, the train reaches a small valley with relatively flat terrain allowing slightly higher speeds.
 The Allegro Tosca passes through small towns and villages until it reaches Bruck an der Mur, making a short stop.
 It continues via Villach Hauptbahnhof and Tarvisio border station on the Pontebbana line.

 At Venezia Mestre, the train is split up, with a section continuing after a waiting time towards Milano Centrale.
 The main section of the train continues towards Bologna Centrale where it is coupled together with the City Night Line Lupus from München Hauptbahnhof.
 The train terminates at Roma Termini station.

 Since December 2013, this train lost name.